snl-dakota/dakota/docs/user/usingdakota/theory/stochastic.rst

    %% quadrature (scales as $(p+1)^n$ for standard Gauss rules) for larger
    %% problems.
    %
-   %A closely related technique is known as the ``probabilistic
+   %A closely related technique is known as the "probabilistic
-   %collocation'' approach.
+   %collocation" approach.
 Rather than employing random over-sampling,
    %this technique uses a selected subset of $N_t$ Gaussian quadrature
    %points (those with highest tensor-product weighting), which provides
    %more optimal collocation locations and preserves interpolation